pymoca/pymoca/README.md

 ### Modelica Magic

-If you have ever used fortran magic I would imagine that modelica magic would work the same way.
-You would do something like
+If you have ever used fortran/cython magic, I would imagine that modelica magic would be similar.
+You would type modelica in one cell:

     %modelica
     model ball